Edit Blog Post

 The plane used for dropping the atomic bomb over Hiroshima.

-discovery of penicillin.
-He discovered it by chance when studying bacterial growth on a Petri dish.
+bacterial growth on a Petri dish.
 Mold had accidentally got onto the dish and where the mold had spread Fleming noted that the bacteria had died.
 He identified what kind of mold it was and eventually that mold could be used to create a powerful antibiotic, penicillin.
 Just like Röntgen, Fleming was later awarded the Nobel Prize for his discovery.

 Tot: 3.628s; Tpl: 0.058s; cc: 51; qc: 221; dbt: 0.1419s; 3; m:saturn w:www (188.8.131.52); sld: 1;